 Angry telephone exchanges followed between Negrín and Casado.
 Accusation and counter-accusation flew, but within hours, it became clear that large parts of the Republican army and navy, wearied by an unwinnable war, were siding with the coup plotters.

 For the politicians at Yuste and Dakar, that meant getting out fast before they were arrested by Casado sympathisers and handed over to Franco.
 The Communists – Casado’s particular enemy – were in special danger.
-The next day, March 6, Negrín travelled from El Poblet to Posición Dakar to say goodbye in person to them.
+The next day, March 6, Negrín travelled the few kilometres from El Poblet to Posición Dakar to say goodbye in person to them.

 La Pasionaria and the Party leadership then made the short drive from Petrer to the little airfield at El Fondó, near Monóvar.
 Some say she paused long enough to sit beneath a pine tree, sip a coffee and leaf through a book.
 A nice story, but unlikely.
 With the Nationalist air forces in control of the skies and the Casado forces not far away, the getaway was probably all a bit of a scramble.

 Once aboard their Dragon Rapide biplane, they took off for French-controlled Oran in Algeria, a relatively short hop across the Mediterranean.